 Did you spot the royal?

-The mum-of-two is back at work after taking a break from acting while recovering from a horrific car accident back in 2017, which caused her life-threatening injuries.
+The mum-of-two has now fully recovered after taking a break from acting while recovering from a horrific car accident back in 2017, which caused her life-threatening injuries.
 Speaking to HELLO! about the terrible crash, she said: "I was being driven home from Audley End House in one of the production company's cars, going down a little A-road outside Cambridge.
 A woman was coming the other way and a big stag ran into the road and she swerved straight into us to avoid it.
 Both cars were doing about 45mph and ours flew up into the air with the impact."

 READ: Sophie Winkleman reveals she SANG at royal wedding - all the details